bhoomisingh00079/JS-learn/README.md

   - Functions
   - Event handling

+---

+### ✅ Day 4 – Rock Paper Scissors with Scoreboard
+- Upgraded the Rock Paper Scissors game
+- Added a scoreboard for Player vs Computer
+- Added reset functionality
+- Results are displayed on the UI instead of alerts
+- Focus areas:
+  - State management using variables
+  - Reusing existing game logic
+  - Updating the UI dynamically
+  - Functions and conditionals

+---

 ## 🛠️ Technologies Used
 - JavaScript
 - HTML
 - CSS (basic)
 ---

 ## 🎯 Goal of This Repository